radian-software/mercury/README.md

 [Signal](https://signal.org/).
 Unfortunately, I lost momentum on the project, although I still think it would be extremely cool.

+Edit 2026: [Beeper](https://www.beeper.com/) exists.
+Maybe an Emacs interface for that would be easier...

 ## Message-passing API

 Communication between the Emacs Lisp frontend and the Python backend